 Challenge number Detail of challenge 1 Some PP children are achieving lower than the national average in writing and maths at the end of KS2 Internal and external (where available) assessments indicate that writing and maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-2 Some pupil premium children's progress will have been impacted by the school closures linked to the COVID-19 pandemic Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-These findings are supported by national studies.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in maths.
-3 Some pupil premium pupils have SEMH needs which can impact on their progress
+2 Some pupil premium pupils have significant SEMH needs which can impact on their progress 3 Within our rural location, some pupil premium pupils do not access a significant range of broader experiences such as clubs or other experiences which support understanding of the world around us.